The Bibbulmun Track

 bushwalking.jpg, 1.0kBBibbulmun Track: 1021km over 54 days

 It's taken 10 weeks after finishing the Bibbulmun Track to start to feel normal and productive enough to get some of our photos and reflections in order.
-The sheer enormity of the undertaking and effect of the experience has taken me by surprise: but we've managed to navigate those dangerous waters without doing anything totally crazy, and are now getting some of the product of the walk published (expect to see more bits and pieces popping up in the next few weeks).
+The sheer enormity of the undertaking and effect of the experience has taken me by surprise: but we've managed to navigate those dangerous waters without doing anything totally crazy, and are now getting some of the product of the walk published.
+The numbers still boggle my brain:

 Our GPS tracks can be downloaded at right as either Day Tracks (53 covering the complete 2 month trek) or Section Tracks (the Foundation's 58 sections as detailed in their Guide and Maps).
 Alternatively, the complete track comprising the 53 Days, or the Northern Sections and Southern Sections.